n-bagheri/relative-tactile-dissimilarity/README.md

 # relative-tactile-dissimilarity

-Companion repository for the paper on tactile dissimilarity and transition saliency in tactile graphics.
+Companion repository for the paper *Toward a Relative Metric for Tactile Dissimilarity: Empirical Insights for Modeling Transition Saliency in Tactile Graphics*.

+## Repository contents

+This repository includes:
+- `stimuli/` – experimental stimuli
+- `interface/` – interface files and documentation

+## Paper

+**Title:**
+*Toward a Relative Metric for Tactile Dissimilarity: Empirical Insights for Modeling Transition Saliency in Tactile Graphics*

+**Status:**
+Under review